How To Start My BtoB "Serious IoT" Project

 2. DESIGN USE CASES AND MAKE ASSUMPTIONS

-Let’s say you identified that among 1000 machines installed, you have a high chance of having 5 customer claims per week and therefore 5 diagnosis to be done per week.
-Can IoT help you run the diagnosis remotely?
+Let’s say you identified that among 1000 machines installed, you have a high chance of having 5 customer claims per week and therefore 5 diagnoses to be done per week.
+Can IoT help you run the diagnoses remotely?
 Can IoT help you solve the problem remotely?
 In that case, will that save all on site trips?
 How much money would that save for the company operating the machines?

 Knowing that, you can start building a first draft of business models making assumptions: how much of that value can you take?
 What is the business model you can build around that?
 How much will it affect your customer process?
 Have you got the right distribution channel to sell this new offer?
 Which key assets and activities would you need to bridge the gap between current status and this innovation?

-3. GET OUT THE BUILDING
+3. GET OUT OF THE BUILDING

-Once you’ve identified 5 to 10 contacts, go out and meet them, and try to understand several things : the high level stakes, the problem they have on the field, the way they have tried to solve it, the change process and stakeholder, and then (and only then) you can present your innovation and collect feedbacks.
+Once you’ve identified 5 to 10 contacts, go out and meet them, and try to understand several things : the high level stakes, the problem they have on the field, the way they have tried to solve it, the change process and stakeholders, and then (and only then) you can present your innovation and collect feedback.
 A few slides are enough to present.
 There is no need for a prototype or any bigger investment.
 You will be amazed on the quantity of information you can collect that way.
 And remember something: don’t listen to what people say, look at (or try to understand) what they actually do.

 4. BUSINESS MODEL AND FUNCTIONAL SPECIFICAITONS

 You had your first iteration, congratulations!
 You wrote down assumptions, you went on the ground to test them, and you collected valuable insights from your targeted customers.
 Maybe your assumptions proved fully wrong, then go back to stage 2!
-Otherwise, lucky you, you can write down a v1 of the business model and define your product functional specifications better.
+Otherwise, lucky you, you can write down a v1 of the business model and define your product's functional specifications better.